yfwang09/ShElastic/README.md

 ### EXAMPLES ###

 The examples are implemented as jupyter notebooks in `notebook` folder.
-Example 1 - 4 are discussed in reference [1], and example 5 is discussed in reference [2].
+Example 1 - 4 are discussed in reference [1], example 5 and 6 are discussed in reference [2], and example 7 is for reference [3].

 0. Spherical void in an infinite medium under hydrostatic pressure
 1. Spherical void in an infinite medium under uniform tensile stress